General Information Florida Made Lures Carolina Made Lures Al. Foss Lures Heddon Lures Pier Baits

 The maker of this banana type lure is not known.
 The bait is commonly known as a Pelican lure.

-Dazzy Vance Tackle
+Dazzy Vance & Company

 Homosassa Springs, Florida - 1937